-- a dose-calculation tool that enables prescribers to input a patient's height and weight in order to calculate the body surface area (BSA) and thereby to determine the appropriate Bortezomib Accord dose. - different reconstitution requirements for intravenous (IV) or subcutaneous (SC) use - dosing instructions and examples: how to calculate the body surface area of a patient and the volume of reconstituted Bortezomib Accord (both IV and SC use) required for different body surface areas.
+- a dose-calculation tool that enables prescribers to input a patient's height and weight in order to calculate the body surface area (BSA) and thereby to determine the appropriate Bortezomib Accord dose. - different reconstitution requirements for intravenous or subcutaneous use - dosing instructions and examples: how to calculate the body surface area of a patient and the volume of reconstituted Bortezomib Accord (both intravenous and subcutaneous use) required for different body surface areas.